24011288/Non-Inverting-Amplifier-Using-Proteus/README.md

 3. Why is output in phase?
 4. What happens if Rf increases?
 5. What is the input impedance of non-inverting amplifier?
+## Answer
+1. A non-inverting amplifier is an op-amp configuration where the input signal is applied to the non-inverting (+) terminal, and the output is fed back to the inverting (−) terminal through a resistor.
+The output voltage is amplified and in phase with the input.
+2. Av=1+(Rf/R1)
+3. The input is applied to the non-inverting terminal (+).
+Since there is no phase reversal in this configuration, the output follows the same polarity as the input.
+Therefore, the output is in phase (0° phase shift) with the input.
+4. ​If increases, the gain increases.
+Therefore, the output voltage increases for the same input voltage.
+5. The input impedance is very high (ideally infinite).
+Practically, it is in the megaohms range because the input is connected directly to the op-amp input terminal.